Clinical Neuropsychology (Adult & Pediatric)

 VA Ann Arbor Hospital is a general medical and surgical hospital in Ann Arbor, MI, with 142 beds, serving Veterans from Southeastern Michigan and Northern Ohio.
 It is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 It is also a teaching hospital.
 Survey data for the latest year available shows that 18,184 patients visited the hospital's emergency room.
 The hospital had a total of 5,539 admissions.
 Its physicians performed 1,628 inpatient and 2,856 outpatient surgeries.
 It provides the full range of inpatient and outpatient services, including neurology, neurosurgery, and geriatric internal medicine in addition to other medical and surgical services.
 Facilities are newly updated in most areas, including Mental Health, Outpatient, and Nursing Home facilities.
 Offices for incoming Neuropsychology Residents are housed at our Packard Road location and have modern support facilities, with full computer access to the Michigan Medicine information systems and library, as well as VAAAHS information systems.

-- Weekly Michigan Medicine Didactic and Journal Club—case conferences with a fact-finding format; sample topics have included: Movement Disorders, Degenerative Conditions, Multiple Sclerosis, Epilepsy/Wada, Pediatric Neuroimaging, Cerebrovascular Disease, Toxin Exposure, Developmental disorders (i.e., ADHD, LD), Aphasias,
+- Michigan Medicine Didactic and Journal Club (Weekly) - this is a mix of didactic training and case conferences with a fact-finding format; sample topics have included: Movement Disorders, Degenerative Conditions, Multiple Sclerosis, Epilepsy/Wada, Pediatric Neuroimaging, Cerebrovascular Disease, Toxin Exposure, Developmental disorders (i.e., ADHD, LD), Aphasias, Neuroanatomy.

-- Weekly Professional Development Seminar (monthly for second year residents)
+- Professional Development Seminar (weekly for first year residents, monthly for second year residents)